elevateforhumanity/fix2/docs/reports/CLOUDFLARE_DEPLOYMENT_GUIDE.md

 Once deployed and routes are configured:

 1. **DNS-Level Interception**: All traffic to elevateforhumanity.org goes through the worker
-2. **Automatic Injection**: The worker fetches HTML from Durable.co and injects enrollment programs
+2. **Automatic Injection**: The worker fetches HTML from  and injects enrollment programs
 3. **Zero Manual Work**: Runs autonomously on Cloudflare's edge network
 4. **Real Programs Displayed**:
    - Barber Training Program